The Vegan Movement: A Case Study of Activism

 In my literature review, I discuss variables already known to have an impact on rates of involvement in vegan activism, including perceived privilege and exclusion associated with the vegan movement, the community values it promotes, and the social stigma associated with joining it.
 My results were obtained by conducting interviews with individuals of varying age and racial and ethnic backgrounds.
 These individuals follow a vegan lifestyle and promote it through attendance of activist-driven events, or through other forms of demonstration––such as postings on their social media pages.
 I conducted observational data on social media outlets such as Instagram, and I also conducted field notes at several vigils––events aimed at bearing witness to the suffering of animals.
 Through the events and interviews, I talked with roughly 25 individuals to discern why they became activists.
 The data I have collected and analyzed will be applicable to the study of activism within other movements, and the results will help delineate ways to increase involvement within them.

 Ashby, Lillian, "The Vegan Movement: A Case Study of Activism" (2020).
-Sociology Theses & Dissertations.
+Sociology Theses & Senior Projects.
 2.